INSIGHT-Slovenia rues bank mismanagement as bailout talk grows

 Slovenian banking market, now account for the lion's share of

-about 6 billion euros in bad loans, or nearly 12 percent of all
+about 6 billion euros in bad loans, or 11.8 percent of all loans

 2006-2008.